Interferometric synthetic-aperture radar: Volcanic

 InSAR can be used in a variety of volcanic settings, including deformation associated with eruptions, inter-eruption strain caused by changes in magma distribution at depth, gravitational spreading of volcanic edifices, and volcano-tectonic deformation signals.
 Early work on volcanic InSAR included studies on Mount Etna, and Kilauea, with many more volcanoes being studied as the field developed.
 The technique is now widely used for academic research into volcanic deformation, although its use as an operational monitoring technique for volcano observatories has been limited by issues such as orbital repeat times, lack of archived data, coherence and atmospheric errors.
 Recently InSAR has been used to study rifting processes in Ethiopia.

 Subsidence

 Ground subsidence from a variety of causes has been successfully measured using InSAR, in particular subsidence caused by oil or water extraction from underground reservoirs, subsurface mining and collapse of old mines.
 Thus, InSAR has become an indispensable tool to satisfactorily address many subsidence studies.
 Tomás et al. performed a cost analysis that allowed to identify the strongest points of InSAR techniques compared with other conventional techniques: (1) higher data acquisition frequency and spatial coverage; and (2) lower annual cost per measurement point and per square kilometre.

 Landslides

 Although InSAR technique can present some limitations when applied to landslides, it can also be used for monitoring landscape features such as landslides.

+Tomás et al. conducted a bibliometric study on the trends in publications related to landslides and InSAR.
+They found that the publication trends follow a power model, indicating that despite its inception in the last century, InSAR is a growing topical issue and has become established as a valuable tool for studying landslides.